Vivek-04022001/documentation/coredev/plips.md

 ## Implementing your PLIP

-You can start the development at any time, but if you are going to modify Plone itself, it is a good idea to wait to see if your idea is approved.
+You can start the development at any time, but if you are going to modify Plone itself, it's a good idea to wait to see if your idea is approved.

 ### General Rules